pulumi/pulumi-hugo/themes/default/content/docs/concepts/inputs-outputs/apply.md

 Duration: 5s
 ```

 The result of the call to {{< pulumi-apply >}} is a new Output<T>, meaning the `url` variable is now of type Output.
-The population of this variable will wait for the new value to be returned from the `apply` function, and any [dependencies](/docs) of the original output (i.e. the `instance.public_dns` property) are also kept in the resulting Output<T>.
+The population of this variable will wait for the new value to be returned from the {{< pulumi-apply >}} function, and any [dependencies](/docs) of the original output (i.e. the `instance.public_dns` property) are also kept in the resulting Output<T>.

 {{% notes %}}
-During some program executions, `apply` doesn’t run.
+During some program executions, {{< pulumi-apply >}} doesn’t run.
 For example, it won’t run during a preview, when resource output values may be unknown.
 Therefore, you should avoid side-effects within the callbacks.
 For this reason, you should not allocate new resources inside of your callbacks either, as it could lead to `pulumi preview` being wrong.
 {{% /notes %}}